31Amin/car_maintenance_tracker/README.md

 From the Github repository (@ https://github.com/meltaylor78/car_maintenance_tracker)
 - click on the code button <img src="/assets/readmeAssets/Code_button.jpg"> and copy the link provided.
 - In a Terminal or IDE
-- Chnage the directory to the desired location on your dirive
+- Change the directory to the desired location on your drive
 - Type git clone, followed by the url you copied above
-Note: as an alternate, Git also allows the repository to be downloaed as a zip file.
+Note: as an alternate, Git also allows the repository to be downloaded as a zip file.

 [Index](#Index)
 - - - -
 ## **<ins>Database</ins>**
-The application, would require a databse backend, I chose mongoDB for the project.
+The application, would require a database backend, I chose mongoDB for the project.
 The database has four collections within it;

 **Directory;**

-The directory collection holds all the suer data, records are created when a user registers on the siet.
+The directory collection holds all the suer data, records are created when a user registers on the site.
 Data in the collection;
 - Name
 - e-mail address